mattmakai/fullstackpython.com/source/content/pages/servers.rst

 Bare metal
 ----------
-The most control and also the highest maintenance.
+The term *bare metal* refers to purchasing the actual hardware and hooking it up to the Internet either through a business-class internet service provider (ISP) or
+`co-locating the server <http://webdesign.about.com/od/colocation/a/what_colocation.htm>`_ with other servers.

+The bare metal option offers the most control over the server configuration, usually has the highest performance for the price, but also is the most expensive upfront option and the highest ongoing maintenance.
+With bare metal servers the ongoing operating cost is the electricity the server(s) use as well as handling repairs when server components malfunction.

 Buy actual hardware from a vendor either pre-built or as a collection of components that you assemble yourself.

 Virtualized servers